Ensure efficient compute resources on Amazon SageMaker

-- On the Amazon SageMaker console, under Inference, choose Endpoints.
+- On the SageMaker console, under Inference, choose Endpoints.

 You can see the list of all endpoints on your account in that Region.

-- Select the endpoint that you want to investigate, and under Monitor, choose View invocation metrics.
+- Choose the endpoint that you want to investigate, and under Monitor, choose View invocation metrics.

 You can see the invocation activities on the endpoint.
 If you notice no invocation event (or activity) for the duration of your interest, it means the endpoint isn’t in use and you can delete it.

-- When you’re confident you want to delete the endpoint, go back to the list of endpoints, select the endpoint you want to delete, and under the Actions menu, choose
+- When you’re confident you want to delete the endpoint, go back to the list of endpoints, select the endpoint you want to delete, and on the Actions menu, choose Delete.

 This post walked you through how Amazon SageMaker pricing works, best practices for right-sizing Amazon SageMaker compute resources for different stages of an ML project, and best practices for avoiding unnecessary costs of unused resources by either automatically stopping idle on-demand notebook instances, SageMaker Studio notebook instances/kernels or automatically detecting idle Amazon SageMaker endpoints so you can take corrective actions.